Platforms: Windows, Mac, iOS, Android, Linux, Chrome OS

 Dashlane on the desktop

 Most users will want to use the full desktop app whenever possible, as a number of sections are missing from the website.
-The website is mostly useless for free users – it only lets you check account settings, and you have to go premium to do anything else.
-The browser extension is best for quick password lookups or password generation.
+The website is mostly useless for free users — it only lets you check account settings, and you have to go premium to do anything else.
+The browser extension is best for quick password lookups or password generation, although it's improving.

 You can use Apple Touch ID, Windows Hello or Windows Biometrics Framework to log into the desktop application.
 Dashlane is also one of the only password managers to use the MacBook Pro TouchBar, which you can customize with a variety of frequently used features.